International Day of People with Disability

 Suzy MacNamara (VIC): Suzy is a member of the VALID8 team at VALID in Victoria.
 Suzy has worked on the codesign of self-advocacy tools in group homes in Victoria to ensure that service providers provide evidence of achievement in all aspects of service user empowerment.

-We would like to thank all six women for committing to the WWDA LEAD Project Steering Committee and look forward introducing you again individually in the new year.
+We would like to thank all seven women for committing to the WWDA LEAD Project Steering Committee and look forward introducing you again individually in the new year.